-Lisa A. Rickard is counselor to the president and CEO of the U.S. Chamber.
-She is one of the U.S. Chamber’s top leaders on a wide range of issues, with a strong focus on legal reform.
-She plays a significant role in maintaining the Chamber’s long-term position as the world’s most influential advocate for business.
+Lisa A. Rickard was counselor to the president and CEO of the U.S. Chamber.
+She was one of the U.S. Chamber’s top leaders on a wide range of issues, with a strong focus on legal reform.
+She played a significant role in maintaining the Chamber’s long-term position as the world’s most influential advocate for business.

 Rickard served as president of the U.S. Chamber Institute for Legal Reform (ILR) from 2003 to 2019.
 Under her leadership, ILR developed from a strong national legal reform organization into a comprehensive, multifaceted global legal reform campaign with cutting-edge legislative advocacy, communications, and voter education initiatives.

 In addition, Rickard grew ILR’s annual Legal Reform Summit into a premier showcase of ideas and issues for the movement, and she established an initiative to reform the overzealous federal and state civil and criminal enforcement regimes.

 Rickard’s notable accomplishments include leading the effort to enact the landmark Class Action Fairness Act law in 2005; presiding over the creation and expansion of the Madison County Record enterprise—a wholly owned ILR subsidiary chain of nine legal newspapers that count millions of readers annually; and guiding the global expansion of ILR into Europe, Asia, Australia, and the Americas.

 During Rickard’s Chamber tenure, as President of ILR she was also tasked to lead the U.S. Chamber’s Workforce Freedom Initiative (WFI) – a grassroots mobilization and advocacy campaign to preserve democracy in the American workplace and restrain abusive union pension fund activism.